Pete Martinez

-Pete Martinez (1894–1970) was an American cowboy artist who specialized in drawing, printmaking, and watercolor.
+Pete Martinez (April 29, 1894 – August 30, 1971) was an American cowboy artist who specialized in drawing, printmaking, and watercolor.
 He is best known for his illustration and prints of Arizona desert landscapes and images of cowboy life.

 Life

 In the early twentieth century a broad range of dynamic artists called Tucson, Arizona home.
 A collection of cowboys and rodeo stars picked up bushes, charcoal and pencils and began depicted the Arizona landscape.
 One of these individuals was Pete Martinez.

 Martinez was born in Porterville California in 1894.
 He was raised in the area adjoining Deer Creek where his father worked as a cowboy and rancher.
 When his father was bitten by a rattlesnake and died Pete began supporting his family at the age of twelve.
 He followed his father's footsteps becoming cowboy.
 He rode herd for some major outfits including the Santa Rita Ranch of Los Banos, California, owned by the famed cattle kings Miller and Lux.
 He served as top rider for Mrs. George Coffee on her mountain Ranch in the Greenhorn Mountains in Kern County, California.

-Martinez's exceptional horsemanship was soon recognized by racehorse owners throughout central California.
+Martinez's horsemanship was recognized by racehorse owners throughout central California.
 He earned extra money riding these horses at the county fair.
-He developed into a superb roper a skill that would transform him into rodeo star.
+He developed into a superb roper, a skill that would transform him into rodeo star.

 At an early age Pete began to draw the ranch experiences.
 He was encouraged by his fellow cowhands, who recognized the tactile authenticity of his drawings.
 It was not until 1915, with a small family inheritance that Pete was able to move to San Francisco began his formal art training.
 He entered the Mark Hopkins Institute of Art, later called the California School of Fine Arts.

 One day he showed his instructor a sketch of a horse.
 The teacher advised Pete to go immediately to cattle country “where he might discover something.”
 Pete Headed to Elko, Nevada.
 For three years Pete studied art in the winter and rode the ranges of Nevada in the Summer.
 He started as a string rider and in two years rose to foreman.
 Martinez described the period in his own words: “Bad Horses to ride and good scenery to paint.”

 While working for the Union Land and Cattle Company, Nevada's largest ranching operation that he met Will James.
 And it was during this time that Jack Van Ryder worked as a hired hand for Martinez.